apelipell/Servlet/README.md

 ## For developers

-This application is created in Java and
+This application is created in Java and are made to provide information to the application which you can find here: https://github.com/10773n/Spotifystatistics

 The json is constructed after the formula